Jelly made with Japanese coffee that's both easy and delicious to make

 White-Chocolate Coconut Agar-Agar Jelly/Blanchamange Pudding

-Coffee jelly, also known as kohii zerii in Japan, was first created in that country in the sixties and has since gained widespread popularity. actually originated in Boston, AmericaHowever, the recipe itself didn't begin its journey to Japan until long after it had already made its way to Boston, America.
+In Japan, coffee jelly is called kohii zerii (), and it became popular in the '60s.
+However, the recipe itself didn't begin its journey to Japan until long after it had already made its way to Boston, America.

 So many times in Osaka we would buy this for dessert, and now that we're back in Australia, it's incredibly convenient to make at home.